-A one off commission that was presented to Kirstie Allsopp at the Christmas Tree Lighting ceremony in Trafalgar Square, London on Thursday 4th December 2014.
-Its a piece of the actual tree on display this year, all the way from Norway.
+A commission that was presented to Kirstie Allsopp at the Christmas Tree Lighting ceremony in Trafalgar Square, London on Thursday 4th December 2014.
+The piece consists of the base of the tree on display in Trafalgar Square that year from the forests of Norway.
 It was a real pleasure working with such a nice piece Norwegian Spruce and to be part of a tradition that dates back to 1947.

 “The countdown to Christmas starts with the lighting of the world’s most famous Christmas tree on 4 December in Trafalgar Square from 6pm.
 The Norwegian Spruce is a gift from the people of Norway to London to say thank you for Britain’s support during World War II.
 This historic tradition has happened every year since 1947.”

 “Iiiiit’s Christmas and Kirstie Allsopp is back, in a role to rival that of Mother Christmas and at the centre of her own glittering festive grotto located at Blenheim Palace’s magical Christmas fair.